PatrickDegner/Azure_Event_Driven_Database_Ingestion/README.md

 Create a table in your database.

-This data is for testing only thats why I also dont create any kind of database schema.
+This data is for testing only, thats why I also dont create any kind of database schema.

 ![table_create](https://user-images.githubusercontent.com/108484798/205465405-ec6b6f23-62a3-481a-890e-48715cb1679b.png)